Porter's Chapel Academy athletic awards - The Vicksburg Post

 Female Athlete of the Year – Bailey Andrews

-Male Scholar-Athlete of the Year – Ricky Carraway
+Male Scholar-Athlete of the Year – Jacob Braxton

 Female Scholar-Athlete of the Year – Bailey Andrews